trystanzj/Farly-Script-Tools/README.md

-Farly Script Tools
+Farly Tools
 ==================

-Farly Script Tools are Perl scripts for automating firewall management tasks such as firewall audits, optimizations, cleanups, and configuration rewrites.
+Farly Tools are Perl scripts for automating firewall management tasks such as firewall audits, optimizations, cleanups, and configuration rewrites.

-For more information please see [the Farly Script Tools project page](http://trystanzj.github.io/Farly-Script-Tools/).
+For more information please see [the Farly Tools project page](http://trystanzj.github.io/Farly-Tools/).